oxidizing/sihl/template/README.md

 Run `make sihl`, if you see a list of commands Sihl is installed and ready!

+Install the asset pipeline by running `npm install`.

 ## Development

 For hot-reloading use `make dev`, this restarts Sihl after you change a file.
+In a separate process you can run `make assets_watch` to watch the `resource` directory for changes and to compile assets into the `public` directory.

 Use `make test` to run the tests.